You’ve probably met the brainstorming brick wall before. So, let’s check out the 11 alternative brainstorm diagrams below!

 A spider diagram is also quite similar to a brainstorming diagram but can offer a bit more flexibility in its structure.

 It’s called a spider diagram because it has a central body (or idea) and several ideas leading from it.
-In that way, it’s pretty similar to a bubble map and a mind map, but it’s usually a bit less organised and a bit more rough around the edges.
+In that way, it’s pretty similar to a bubble map and a mind map, but it’s usually a bit less organised and a bit rougher around the edges.

 Many schools and classrooms will use spider diagrams to encourage collaborative thinking and introduce idea and planning techniques to school-aged learners.